Regulatory actions for Nov. 10, 2023

 No Comments

-Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Artax, Daiichi, Takeda.
+Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Acon, Arup, 2curex.

 Briefs